Venafi/VenafiPS/docs/functions/Find-TppIdentity.md

 Find-TppIdentity -Name 'greg' -IncludeUsers
 ```

-Find user identities with the name greg
+Find only user identities with the name greg

 ### EXAMPLE 2
 ```